smartoptics/sosnmp/docs/source/docs/snmp-design.rst

 .. toctree::
    :maxdepth: 2

-SNMP design
+SNMP Design
 ===========

 Contrary to what the name might suggest, SNMP is much more than just a protocol for moving management data.
 Over time it has grown to be more complex than its initial designers probably planned it.

-Terminology and entities
+Terminology and Entities
 ------------------------

 The network management field has its own specific terminology for